Insights & Discussion

 2020 Current Women s Health Reviews The Effect of Ginger-chamomile Sachet with Honey on Primary Dysmenorrhea and Associated Symptoms: A Randomized, Double-Blind, Controlled Trial Shabani F, Chabra A, Vakilian K, Bioos S, Bozorgi M, Ayati MH, et al.

-Randomised Controlled Trial Chamomile Ginger Honey
+Randomised Controlled Trial Chamomile Honey Period Pain

 Methodology: The research involved 200 female students from Arak universities, suffering from primary dysmenorrhea.
 These participants were randomly divided into two groups.
 Initially, one cycle without any intervention was evaluated for all students.
 Following this, group A was administered 250mg of mefenamic acid while group B received a combination of 1000mg ginger, 5000mg chamomile along with a teaspoonful of honey.
 This regimen was followed for two days prior and for the first three days of menstruation, administered three times daily and was carried out over two consecutive cycles.
 To measure the pain severity, associated symptoms of dysmenorrhea and bleeding, tools such as a visual analogue scale, Andersch-Milsom Verbal Scale, and Higham chart were used.